Ahmadk-g/Memory-Master/README.md

 - __Difficulty Level__

-    - When playing at a chosen difficulty level, each time the player successfully matches all cards and wins the game, the win score is increased by 1, and a new game begins.
+  - When playing at a chosen difficulty level, 'Total game wins' score is set to "0".
+Each time the player successfully matches all cards and wins the game, the win score is increased by 1, and a new game begins.
     <br>
     <img src="https://github.com/Ahmadk-g/MEMORY-MASTER/blob/main/assets/images/screenshots/total-winscore.png " alt="total win score" width="150px" height="50px">

-    - The user can keep playing games as long as they don't lose by reaching the mistakes limit.
+  - The user can keep playing games as long as they don't lose by reaching the lives limit.

   - If the user presses the back button or loses the game, the highest win streak (shown in the home screen) for that particular level will be compared to the total number of wins achieved by the player.
 If the player had just achieved a higher score for consecutive game wins, the highest win streak will be updated.
 Otherwise, it will remain unchanged if the new win streak is lower than the previous highest win streak.

     <br>